 (See Student Involvement and Leadership)

-Through student fees, students are eligible to play intramural sports, use the indoor racquetball and basketball courts, the indoor track, the fitness center (with cardio machines and weights), and the climbing wall.
+Through student fees, students are eligible to play intramural sports, use the racquetball/wallyball courts, gymnasium, indoor track and the fitness center (with a fee).
 Not to mention our Olympic-sized swimming pool!
-As an employee, you have access to these venues, too, although some may require a small fee.
+As an employee, you have access to these venues, too, with the associated fees listed below.

 SUU recognizes the special needs of women and students with families and offers a center to help meet these needs.
 The Center for Women and Families provides resources, activities and events addressing various women's issues, networking opportunities, women's health information, volunteer opportunities, and resources for students with families.
 Information and support in regards to rape and sexual assault are also available in the Center.